PiotrMachowski/Home-Assistant-custom-components-Tauron-AMIplus/info.md

-This sensor uses unofficial API to get energy usage data from [*TAURON eLicznik*](https://elicznik.tauron-dystrybucja.pl).
+This sensor uses unofficial API to get energy usage and generation data from [*TAURON eLicznik*](https://elicznik.tauron-dystrybucja.pl).

 WARNING: Currently it only supports G11 and G12 tariffs.